Everything You Wanted to Know About Visual Snow

 There is still so little known about visual snow and scientists are still trying to pin down a more exact or accurate pathophysiology.
 The researchers utilized neurophysiological assessments to examine cognitive function and response, specifically in the occipital cortex.
 Their goal was to identify how these responses differ among visual snow patients with migraine and those without migraine, as well as those in the healthy control group who did not have visual snow or migraine.

 One of the most striking results of the study was in the way the participants handled the stimuli.
-Those with visual snow reported floaters and flickering as well as other symptoms.
+Those with visual snow reported floaters and flickering, as well as other symptoms.
 Those in the healthy control group did not report any symptoms.

-What is most notable is that the participants in the healthy control group were about to habituate.
+What is most notable is that the participants in the healthy control group were able to habituate.
 The stimuli no longer bothered them.
 The participants in the two visual snow groups were unable to habituate or experienced a significant decrease in their ability to do so.
 This seemed to make the symptoms even more distressing.

 This review analyzed literature on studies and research of visual snow.
 The purpose was to attempt to better identify potential causes of the condition and gain a better understanding so that doctors can do better at treating it.